hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 **Note**: There is a known bug with the null_provisioner that might cause your run to hang. https://github.com/hashicorp/terraform/issues/12596

+???
+When this happens (terminal hangs for more than 30 seconds), have your student simply click on the little trash can icon in VSC, then reopen the terminal and run `terraform apply` again.
+The problem should be gone, as the run did complete successfully.

+**We've built some terraform here that you probably wouldn't use in the real world.
+It's been customized so that you can finish a run in 15 seconds instead of five to ten minutes.
+Some of what we did here is a bit unorthodox, for the sake of speed.**

 ---
 name: unleash-the-felis-catus
 Kittens as a Service (KaaS)